Learn about Payroll account suspensions, security checks, and risk management as it relates to Intuit.

 Account suspensions: Bank returns

 A bank return is when your financial institution rejects our debits for any number of reasons.
 Intuit handles different return reasons in different ways.
-And a hold is always placed on your account until all collection activities have completed.
+And hold is always placed on your account until all collection activities have completed.
 For additional information please review one of the articles below based on how you process payroll.

 - If you log in using a web browser go to All Online Payroll - NSF Holds.